oracle-livelabs/oci/oci-visualizer-path-analyzer/lab3/lab3.md

 ## Task 1: Network Visualizer

 We are now ready to use the **Network Visualizer** to further understand our network and the associated components.

+The Network Visualizer tool diagram helps you view a high-level structure of network configuration and helps quick navigation between its core components.
+It provides a view of all resources in a particular combination of region and compartment.

+You can view and understand the following from this diagram:

+* How VCNs are interconnected
+* How on-premises networks are connected (using FastConnect or Site-to-Site VPN)
+* Which routing entities (DRGs and so on) control traffic routing
+* How transit routing is configured

+When you open a diagram for a compartment, it shows resources for all compartments nested underneath.
+You can also filter out objects from the compartments that you don't want to see.

+You can see cross-region connections between network resources and you can also quickly change regions in the Console and see the VCNs in another region.

+**Note**: No traffic is needed to provide the topology, the Network Visualizer is built out using the various configuration elements.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and under Load Balancers select **Network Command Center**, then **Network visualizer**.